rswift/wifi-temperature-broadcast/README.md

 # WiFi Temperature Broadcast
 This is a simple application, firmly inspired by Roasthacker to capture and broadcast the bean mass temperature from my Gene Café CBR-101 coffee roaster.
 The ultimate goal is to feed these temperatures into the Roastmaster Data Logger for hands-free temperature capture directly on the iPad…

+Incorporates the great work done by @rainfroginc to create his Roastmaster Datagram Protocol - I'm very grateful to Danny for his support getting this far, and it is exciting to be helping him develop Roastmaster too (https://itunes.apple.com/gb/app/roastmaster/id375526217?mt=8)

 It has been written and tested on the Adafruit HUZZAH ESP8266 with the Adafruit MAX31855 plus K-Type Thermocouple.
 It is therefore based on the many, excellent example sketches available within the Arduino IDE and elsewhere…

 The payload is formatted as JSON, but is described in a method so can be changed as desired